 The first few minutes in the car I had my eyes closed with sheer relief and gratitude that we were finally moving.
 However once I opened my eyes, I discovered a few mildly concerning things; there were no seatbelts in the car, the windscreen of the car was completely smashed in, the car didn’t seem capable of going less than 70mph and we were going the wrong way.

-Then followed a particularly difficult ten minutes, in which I was trying to explain where we wanted to go, he kept shouting “50 SAR FRIEND” at me and showing me pictures of his child on his phone (still travelling at 70) he called one of his friends on loudspeaker who could speak English and we managed to communicate where we wanted to go, he laughed hysterically at his mistake, slammed the breaks on and did a U-Turn in the middle of a dual carriage way.
+Then followed a particularly difficult ten minutes, in which I was trying to explain where we wanted to go, he kept shouting “50 SAR FRIEND” at me and showing me pictures of his child on his phone (still moving at high speed).
+He called one of his friends on loudspeaker who could speak English and we managed to communicate where we wanted to go, he laughed hysterically at his mistake, slammed the breaks on and did a U-Turn in the middle of a dual carriage way.
 Life genuinely flashed before my eyes.
 Also sparks, because there were no windows.

 Then……….there was a police check point that he, for reasons I will never know, decided to completely ignore and speed right on through, and so – we were pulled over by the police.
-When you are making your mind up about whether to move to Saudi Arabia, you spend quite a bit of time considering what you would do if you were in a car that got pulled over by the police and quite rightly so, this is not a country you want to get into trouble in.
+When you are making your mind up about whether to move to Saudi Arabia, you might spend a bit of time considering what you would do if you were in a car that got pulled over by the police.
+I mean, this is not a country you want to get into trouble in, right?
 You probably think you are going to remain calm, comply with their requests and so on.
 I can now, with experience, advise you to do all of the above, and to absolutely not turn around and video the whole exchange through the back window on your phone.

 Why would you do that?!
 Yeah honestly I have no idea, fear had made an imbecile of me, that’s all I can think of.
 Long story short, the policeman saw me, he wasn’t even vaguely amused and he took our phones, our iqama’s and our KAUST pass’ off us and I legit thought I was going to jail.